gertingold/tools4scicomp/manuscript/git.rst

    A merge request can be discussed.
 It can be merged and closed or even closed without merging if the code has been found to be unsuitable for the project.
+   The page shown here assumes that the user logged in has write permission for the project.

 Even though the merge request is based on code in the repository ``origin``, it will appear in the list of merge requests for the repository ``upstream`` because